Morocco–Turkey relations: Free trade agreement

 The Turkish-Moroccan Free Trade Agreement (FTA) entered into force on 1 January 2006.
 The foreign trade balance between the two countries is in favor of Turkey.
 This agreement was later revised for more equitable terms for Morocco in 2013 by Moulay Hafid Elalamy, the former Moroccan Minister of Industry.
 Except the decline in 2009 as a result of the global economic crisis, the volume of annual bilateral trade is over US$1 billion.
 In 2010, the trade volume increased by 22% and reached US$1.02 billion of which US$624 million is the export volume of Turkey.
 Turkey is the 12th export and 10th import partner of Morocco.

 European Union

 In 1987, both Morocco and Turkey applied for membership of the European Coal and Steel Community, a predecessor of the European Union.
 Morocco's application was turned down as it was not considered European, but Turkey's application was considered eligible on the basis of the 1963 Ankara Association Agreement, but the opinion of the Commission on the possible candidate status had become negative.
 Turkey did not receive European Union candidate status until 1999 and began official membership negotiations in 2004.
 Currently, 11 of the 35 chapters have been opened with Turkey, with 1 already closed.

-Morocco has in recent years changed its geopolitical order line and developed a partnership within Africa.
-As of 2017, it is a full member of the African Union.
+Morocco has in recent years changed its geopolitical order line and developed a partnership within African Continent.
+As of 2015, it is a full member of the African Union.